T. S. Thakur: Career

 Tirath Singh Thakur enrolled as a pleader in October 1972 and joined the chamber of his father Late Shri Devi Das Thakur, former governor of Assam a leading advocate and later, a judge of High Court of J & K. Justice T. S. Thakur practised in civil, criminal, constitutional, taxation and service matters in the High Court of Jammu & Kashmir.

 He was designated as a senior advocate in 1990.
 He was appointed an additional judge of the High Court of J & K on 16 February 1994 and transferred as judge of the High Court of Karnataka in March 1994.
 He was appointed a permanent judge in September 1995.
 He was transferred as a judge of the High Court of Delhi in July 2004.

 He was appointed acting chief justice of the Delhi High Court on 9 April 2008 and took over as the chief justice of the High Court of Punjab and Haryana on 11 August 2008.
 He was elevated as a judge of the Supreme Court and assumed charge on 17 November 2009.

+His brother Dhiraj Singh Thakur is also a judge and currently serving as Chief Justice of Andhra Pradesh High Court.

 Chief Justice of India

 He was appointed Chief Justice of India on 18 November 2015 assuming office on 3 December 2015, succeeding Justice H. L. Dattu who retired as CJI on 2 December 2015, on turning 65 years of age.
 He was sworn in by President Pranab Mukherjee.
-He retired on 4 January 2017 after reaching age 65.
+He retired on 4 January 2017 after reaching age 65 and was succeeded by the country's first Chief Justice of India from Sikh community Jagdish Singh Khehar.

 In April 2016, he lamented the inaction by the government in increasing the number of judges.